OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 - Technology matured through an active and engaged large community [TODO: Link to community page]

-- Scalability, reliability and performance tested on many massive scalable production deployments
+- Scalability, reliability and performance tested on many massive scalable production deployments consisting of hundreds of thousands of cores and VMs

 **PRODUCT SUPPORT**